180047723/ECS7016P_TechDemo/README.md

 * The Terrain Generator uses the TerrainGen.cs script located in the Generator folder (Assets > Generator > TerrainGen.cs) .
 * The level generator generates random heights and levels using a PG technqiue called Perlin Noise.
-This is commented and shown in the TerrainGen.cs script.
+This is explained and shown in the TerrainGen.cs script.
 * In the TerrainGen.cs script it uses the dimensions and heights/width of the terrain to create the perlin noise.

-Below shows how the inspector window should look like for terrain:
+Below shows how the inspector window should look like for the terrain:

 ![image](https://user-images.githubusercontent.com/104271448/165028443-b6e6b90f-7f80-4eaa-9036-1a6c5ddc1715.png)